Chinese mythological geography: Underworld

 "Underworld" (or "Hell") refers to the universe located underneath the Earth's surface.
 Apparently this motif appears relatively late in the course of the development of Chinese mythology.
 The introduction of Buddhism certainly seems to have included a greater focus upon the fate of the soul and detailed depictions of a possible afterlife underground.

 Otherworldly locations

 "Non-Earth-based locations", include, for example the Pure Lands of Buddhism.

 Geography

 Middle earth

 The perspective of Chinese mythological geography tends to focus on the locus of those possessing the myths, as a "center" or "middle" area, based on land, with Sky above, Underworld below, and replete with mountains, seas, islands, and grottoes.
 Mythological locations tend to be replete with local inhabitants, of a mythological variety.
-Although Chinese mythological geography tends to focus on humans existing on a middle land territory of earth, a major motif is change, such as in the flood mythology of China.
+Although Chinese mythological geography tends to focus on humans existing on a middle land territory of earth, a major motif is change, such as in Chinese flood myths.